Gert25/node-webpack/README.md

    `npm start`

 This will start the development server for the project

    *NOTE: That the application will attempt to run nvm (Node version Manager) before starting up the server.
 If you don't have nvm installed I suggest installing it https://github.com/creationix/nvm/blob/master/README.md.
 NOTE THIS WILL ONLY WORK FOR LINUX/MACOS USERS*

+If your sure you are using the right version of node that is required for theis project you can disable the prestart script by commenting out the prestart property `"prestart": "nvm use v8.6.0"` in package.json file

-   ### NVM FOR WINDOWS
+## NVM FOR WINDOWS
 If you have a windows machine I suggest ussing the following link to install NVM for windows [NVM FOR WINDOWS](https://github.com/coreybutler/nvm-windows)